Updated:

 Even Kilcullen claimed that western powers have always struggled to define the Jihadist organizations.
 Some western analysts are of the view that Jihadist groups are formal organizations while others observe that they are simply mass movements.
 Other scholars term it a franchised business organization whose major aim is to collect finances through abduction and infliction of unnecessary pain.

-Poverty and the Widening Gap between the Rich and Poor States
+Poverty and the Widening Gap Between the Rich and Poor States

-The theory challenged the modernization theory after it was noticed that the major role of international organizations, such as the United Nations, World Bank, and IMF, was to fulfil the wishes of the developed countries.
+The theory challenged the modernization theory after it was noticed that the major role of international organizations, such as the United Nations, World Bank, and IMF, was to fulfill the wishes of the developed countries.
 The theory was formulated in Latin America to challenge the views of modernist theories.
 Gunder Frank, Samir Amin, and Dos Santos were among the scholars who developed and supported the theory.

 Immanuel Wallerstein developed a closely related theory referred to as world systems theory to support the ideas of dependency theorists.
 Theoretically, dependency scholars are compared to modernization scholars since they do not agree on certain fundamental principles regarding underdevelopment in the third world.
 One of the major principles of the theory is that world economic problems, such as persistent poverty, cannot be understood without considering the global economic system.

-According to the dependency scholars, the issue of underdevelopment in the south is not a natural condition, but instead it is a result of the active process of economic failure related to global development (Gilpin 450).
+According to the dependency scholars, the issue of underdevelopment in the South is not a natural condition, but instead, it is a result of the active process of economic failure related to global development (Gilpin 450).
 In fact, some scholars view underdevelopment in the south and development in the north as two sides of the same coin.
 In this regard, it is true that development in the north led to underdevelopment in the south.

-Dependency theory insists that the ongoing relationship between the south and the north is not natural or accidental, but instead it is synthetic given the fact that colonialists created it.
+Dependency theory insists that the ongoing relationship between the South and the North is not natural or accidental, but instead, it is synthetic given the fact that colonialists created it.
 The riches in the developed world are attributed to the imbalance of trade that takes place between developed and developing world.

 Therefore, developed countries would not be boosting of the economic achievements without underdeveloped countries.
 Industrialization in Europe and North America could not have materialized were it not for the slave trade that took place between Africa and the Caribbean Islands.
 In fact, some scholars accuse multinational organizations, such as Barclays Bank and the IMF of benefiting from slavery.

 Many societies were left suffering since able men were taken away to work in exploration fields while their families agonized in great poverty.
-This facilitated development in the west while effectively under developing the south (Cohen 6).
-A critical review of the relationship between the south and the north shows that the developing world gave too much.
+This facilitated development in the west while effectively underdeveloping the South (Cohen 6).
+A critical review of the relationship between the South and the North shows that the developing world gave too much.

 A number of countries embarked on research to establish some of the ways that would help them achieve their economic interests just after independence.
 Such countries were termed as underdeveloped and shared one major characteristic, which was colonization.
 They had just attained independence and the major problem was how to develop.

 Based on the modernization theory, development was perceived in terms of economic growth.
 In this regard, it was believed that creation of industries was the sure way of catching up with the developed world, such as the United States, Britain, and France.
-The society was expected to adopt ideas that were closely related to those of the west, particularly in terms of designing institutions.
-The adoption of western culture, such as opening up the economy for foreign investment, was considered modernization.
+The society was expected to adopt ideas that were closely related to those of the West, particularly in terms of designing institutions.
+The adoption of Western culture, such as opening up the economy for foreign investment, was considered modernization.

 To be modern, a country had to construct dams and highways, embrace social changes including the abandonment of cultural beliefs, and instituting the modern system of education that relied on science and rationality.

 Moreover, the state had to engage in political reforms, such as shifting from traditional sources of power to modern sources of power.
 This meant that the will of the majority had to be represented through parliament.
-States were encouraged to formulate bureaucracies, as well as other state machineries, which would preside over the affairs of society.
+States were encouraged to formulate bureaucracies, as well as other state machinery, which would preside over the affairs of society.

 The theory dominated the international system in 1950s to 1990s when criticisms emerged.
-The theory was formulated based on the biological nature of organisms and later transferred to the study of human behaviour.
+The theory was formulated based on the biological nature of organisms and later transferred to the study of human behavior.
 In this regard, each society grows according to a natural order.
 Development should follow a certain path, contrary to some claims that a development is a result of change, which is mainly constant in any given society.

 The theory suggests that change should be dynamic implying that actors are expected to initiate them by simply following the successful model.
 Since Europe and North America were already developed, it was upon the developing countries to emulate the models and techniques that were applied in these developed regions.
 In Europe, economic development took place following radical measures that brought about industrialization.
 Therefore, developing countries had no better option other than adopting modernization model.